Ruth Ozeki: Early life and education

 Ozeki was born on March 12, 1956.
-She grew up in New Haven, Connecticut, and is the daughter of the American linguist, anthropologist and Mayanist scholar, Floyd Lounsbury, and linguist Masako Yokoyama.
-In 1980, she graduated from Smith College with a B.A. in English and Asian Studies, and upon graduation, she received a Japanese Ministry of Education Fellowship (Monbukagakusho) to do graduate work at Nara University.
+She grew up in New Haven, Connecticut, and is the daughter of the American linguist, anthropologist and Mayanist scholar Floyd Lounsbury and the linguist Masako Yokoyama.
+Her father is European-American and her mother is Japanese.
+In 1980, she graduated from Smith College with a B.A. in English and Asian Studies, and upon graduation, she received a Japanese Ministry of Education Fellowship (Monbukagakusho) to do graduate work at Nara Women's University.

 Career

 Film and television

 In 1985, Ozeki moved to New York City and began working as an art director and production designer for low-budget horror movies, including Mutant Hunt (1987) and Robot Holocaust (1986).
 In 1988, she began working for Telecom Staff, a Japanese production company, coordinating, producing and directing documentary-style programs for Japanese TV.
 During this time, she directed episodes of See the World by Train and co-produced the pilot for the TV documentary miniseries Fishing With John (1991), starring musician John Lurie and director Jim Jarmusch.
-Ozeki's first film, Body of Correspondence (1994), made in collaboration with artist Marina Zurkow won the New Visions Award at the San Francisco Film Festival and was aired on PBS.
-Her second film, Halving the Bones (1995), tells the autobiographical story of Ozeki's journey as she brings her grandmother's remains home from Japan.
+Ozeki's first film, Body of Correspondence (1994), made in collaboration with artist Marina Zurkow, won the New Visions Award at the San Francisco Film Festival and was aired on PBS.
+Ozeki's second film, Halving the Bones (1995), tells the autobiographical story of her journey as she brings her grandmother's remains home from Japan.
 It was nominated for the Grand Jury Prize at the Sundance Film Festival, and screened at the Museum of Modern Art, the Montreal World Film Festival, and the Margaret Mead Film Festival, among others.